Trevor-FanshaweC/VanRys_T_DeLuca_M_HW1/README.md

-# Team Awesome Version Awesome 3
+# Team I Hate Rings of Power

 TODO: some stuff. and then we need to do more stuff.